 However, Hagen’s streak finally ended in 1928 when Leo Diegel went on to win what was then a match play tournament.
 It was then that Hagen claimed to have lost the trophy in 1925 after a night out drinking.
 Hagen was celebrating his victory in Chicago and rather than return to his room to stash the prize, he paid a cabbie to deliver the trophy to back to the hotel.
 Only when Hagen returned to the hotel the next morning did he realize it wasn’t there.
 After Hagen came clean in 1928, the PGA quickly made a duplicate of the Wanamaker Trophy and this is the trophy given out to new champions each year.

 The Trophy is Found

-The original Wanamaker Trophy would resurface again in 1930, 5 years after Hagen claims to have lost it to an unscrupulous taxi driver.
-Only the rediscovery of the trophy served only to ask more questions as to what really happened in 1925.
+The original Wanamaker Trophy resurfaced in 1930, five years after Hagen claims to have lost it to an unscrupulous taxi driver.
+However, the rediscovery of the trophy served only to ask more questions as to what really happened in 1925.
 The trophy was found by a worker in the basement of golf club manufacturers L.A.
 Young and Company, located in Detroit, in an unmarked box.
 The company also happened to be Hagen’s golf club manufacturer.
 Hagen never strayed from his story, so whether it was actually simply misplaced or if more nefarious forces were at play we will never know.
 This trophy is now on display at the PGA Historical Center in Port St. Lucie, Florida, where it is still engraved each year with the new champion’s name.